Penistone Grammar School: Secondary results

 Penistone Grammar School's secondary results are the best of any school in the Barnsley local authority, achieving an above average Progress 8 score of 0.46.
 In 2023, 83% of pupils passed English and maths, with 66% of pupils achieved a grade 5 (strong pass) or higher.

 Sixth Form results

 The sixth form has been within the top 10% of providers nationally for over five consecutive years.
 The majority (55%) of grades secured are A* or A, and in 2022, the average result was an A-.

 Penistone Grammar School Foundation

 The Penistone Grammar School Foundation is a charity (number 529458) established in January 1957, but registered in 1965.
 It owns much of the school's old Kirk Flatt site and its current estate, which generates income for the school.

 Houses

 The school maintains a house system, with each being named after locally significant people and its former buildings.
-Prefects remain members of their original house but join an additional group known as "Clarels" and wear red.